itxwaleedrazzaq/neuronal_attention_circuit/README.md

 # Neuronal Attention Circuit (NAC)
 ---
-The repository contains the code of the Neuronal Attention Circuit developed at the Networked Intelligent Control (NIC) Lab at the University of Science and Technology of China (USTC).
+The repository contains the code of the Neuronal Attention Circuit (NAC) developed at the Networked Intelligent Control (NIC) Lab at the University of Science and Technology of China (USTC).

 ## LAN Model Usage Example